-- 15.8.3.1 If evidence is submitted to the laboratory, it may be rejected for the following reasons: it is unsuitable for analysis, it is being submitted for a service the lab does not perform, it is not sealed properly, it is not packaged appropriately, it presents an unsafe or hazardous condition, and any condition that the Forensic Evidence Specialist (FES) deems problematic for the integrity of the evidence. - 15.8.3.2 If evidence comes into the lab by common carrier and is rejected (sent back to the agency before being logged into ETS) the evidence will be returned with an evidence rejection form.
-The form will have a description of why the evidence is being returned.
-The external chain of custody will be filled out for the evidence items.
-A log will be kept for rejected evidence, this log will be called "rejected evidence log" it will include documentation of the items being returned. - 15.8.3.3 If evidence is brought into the lab in person by a customer, the FES will not take control of the evidence until the requirements for acceptance are met. - 15.8.3.4 If all items from an entire case or discipline are returned without analysis, it should be noted in the case file; however, a report of examination is not required. - 5.8.4 Forensic Services has appropriate facilities and quality procedures for avoiding deterioration, loss or damage of evidence during storage, handling, and preparation for analysis.
+- custody will be filled out for the evidence items.
+The submitting agency must grant permission for "forwarding" evidence (this requirement only applies to evidence that is not logged in or analyzed in the original receiving lab). - 15.8.3.3 If evidence is brought into the lab in person by a customer, the FES will not take control of the evidence until the requirements for acceptance are met. - 15.8.3.4 If all items from an entire case or discipline are returned without analysis, it should be noted in the case file; however, a report of examination is not required. - 5.8.4 Forensic Services has appropriate facilities and quality procedures for avoiding deterioration, loss or damage of evidence during storage, handling, and preparation for analysis.
 Submitted evidence shall be stored in the evidence vault until checked out for analysis unless special handling or storage requirements dictate storage elsewhere.
 Handling instructions for particular items of evidence will be followed.
 When items have to be stored or conditioned in a specified environment, these conditions are maintained, monitored, and recorded.
-Forensic Services implements quality procedures for storage and security of evidence that protect the integrity of evidence in its control. - 15.8.4.1 All evidence in long-term storage shall be sealed in accordance with Forensic Services protocol. - 15.8.4.2 All evidence shall be properly logged into the evidence inventory system. - 15.8.4.3 The evidence storage areas shall be kept clean and well organized. - 15.8.4.4 The evidence vault shall be kept locked except when authorized personnel are in the vault. - 15.8.4.5 The only individuals who are authorized to enter the vault unsupervised are the custodians of the vault who are directly responsible for the evidence stored in the vault.
-An evidence vault entry log shall be kept and any access to the vault by a non-FES shall be documented.

-- 15.8.4.6 When a custodian of the vault ceases to have custody over the vault or it contents, all the evidence shall be audited.
+Forensic Services implements quality procedures for storage and security of evidence that protect the integrity of evidence in its control. - 15.8.4.1 All evidence in long-term storage shall be sealed in accordance with Forensic Services protocol. - 15.8.4.2 All evidence shall be properly logged into the evidence inventory system. - 15.8.4.3 The evidence storage areas shall be kept clean and well organized. - 15.8.4.4 The evidence vault shall be kept locked except when authorized personnel are in the yault. - 15.8.4.5 The only individuals who are authorized to enter the vault unsupervised are the custodians of the vault who are directly responsible for the evidence stored in the vault.
+An evidence vault entry log shall be kept and any access to the vault by a non-FES shall be documented. - When a custodian of the vault ceases to have custody over the vault or it contents, all the evidence shall be audited.
 The vault and all evidence shall be inventoried at least once annually. - 15.8.4.7 Evidence that requires specific storage conditions will have those conditions monitored.
-Evidence requiring special storage conditions are listed below. - Latents/Impression: - Routine latent/impression evidence is stored at room temperature unless there are special circumstances. - Forensic Biology: - Liquid reference blood samples and sexual assault evidence collection kits containing liquid bloods are to be refrigerated. - Human remains (includes fetal tissue, bones, teeth, and other tissue samples) are frozen. - Dried reference bloodstains are frozen. - DNA packets are frozen. - Blood toxicology collection kits: - Refrigerated storage until preparation for analysis. - Refrigerated storage post analysis until return to agency. - The thermometer will be calibrated-triennially. - Urine toxicology collection kits: - Frozen storage until preparation for analysis. - Refrigerated storage during sampling phase of analysis. - Frozen storage post analysis until destruction date. - Freezer temperature and a refrigerator temperature will be monitored with a traceable thermometer equipped with a long sounding alarm. - Urine toxicology samples in long-term storage shall be frozen. - The thermometer will be at a minimum, calibrated triennially. - Blood and urine toxicology collection kits: - Refrigerated storage until preparation for analysis. - Refrigerated storage during sampling phase of analysis. - Post urine analysis, a secondary container is created for frozen storage until appropriate destruction date. - Blood is stored under refrigeration until appropriate destruction date,
+Evidence requiring special storage conditions are listed below. - Latents/Impression: - Routine latent/impression evidence is stored at room temperature unless there are special circumstances. - Forensic Biology: - Liquid reference blood samples and sexual assault evidence collection kits containing liquid bloods are to be refrigerated. - Human remains (includes fetal tissue, bones, teeth, and other tissue samples) are frozen. - Dried reference bloodstains are frozen.